Tip of My Tongue (Diesel song)

 "Tip of My Tongue" is a song by Australian rock musician Diesel.
 It was included on his debut album, Hepfidelity (1992).
-Released in 1992, the song peaked at number four in Australia and number three in New Zealand.
-At the ARIA Music Awards of 1993, the song was nominated for ARIA Award for Single of the Year, but it lost to "The Day You Went Away" by Wendy Matthews.
+Released in January 1992, the song peaked at number four in Australia and number three in New Zealand.
+At the ARIA Music Awards of 1993, the song was nominated for Single of the Year, losing to "The Day You Went Away" by Wendy Matthews.